 and was willing to talk about it.

 word about the fact that Dad was a school teacher on sabbatical.
 His

-sounds much better as "an educator from New York, doing a 'unit' on
+sounds much better when stated as "an educator from New York, doing a 'unit' on

 [wherever it was we were]."
 That way of putting it often got us the